tbfisher/template-drupal7-vanilla/README.md

 This example is based on using a vanilla install of Drupal 7 checked into Git directly.

-You can see there is not much in terms of files committed to this repository.
-You can learn (much) more on [Platform.sh Drupal Hosting Documentation](https://docs.platform.sh/frameworks/drupal7.html)

 ## Starting a new project

 To start a new Drupal 7 project on Platform.sh, you have 2 options: